Chaher Zarour

-Chaher Zarour (born March 14, 1983) is a French-Algerian footballer who plays as a centre-back.
+Chaher Zarour (born March 14, 1983) is a French footballer who plays as a centre-back.

 Club career

 Dijon

 On September 16, 2009, Zarour signed a 3-year contract with Ligue 2 side Dijon.
 Two days later he made his debut for the club coming on as a substitute in a league game against FC Metz.
 On October 2, 2009, Zarour scored his first goal for the club in a league game against Le Havre AC.

 Arles-Avignon

 In July 2012, Zarour joined Ligue 2 side Arles-Avignon on a two-year contract.

 Sanna Khánh Hòa BVN

 In January 2016, Zarour joined V-League side Sanna Khánh Hòa BVN on a one-year contract.